Samantha Taggart: Storylines

 In the 12th season finale, "21 Guns", Steve, an EMT Student named Mary and another prisoner named Rafe hatch an escape plot: Steve and Rafe injuring themselves and then escaping from the hospital.
 They stab Luka with a syringe as Sam looks on in horror.
-Because the syringe contained a paralyzing drug that would have led to his death, Sam steps in and treats him in spite of the prisoners' threats, saying she is going to make sure he doesn't die regardless of what they say; Steve makes his partners back off long enough for Sam to intubate Luka.
+Because the syringe contained vecuronium that would have led to respiratory depression and death, Sam steps in and treats him in spite of the prisoners' threats, saying she is going to make sure he doesn't die regardless of what they say; Steve makes his partners back off long enough for Sam to intubate Luka.
 They proceed to start shooting throughout the hospital once police catch on, using Sam as a hostage.
 Jerry Markovic is hurt in the shooting.
 Steve drags Sam outside, towards the getaway van.
 She begs him, "Think about Alex!" but as it turns out, he already had, and Alex is tied up inside the van.
 Sam immediately gets in the van after seeing Alex, and later, Steve tells her that God spoke to him, and told him he had to get his family back together.
 With Sam and Alex as hostages, the three attempt to make an escape to Canada.

 However, in the 13th season premiere, "Bloodline," the escape hits a few obstacles; Sam attempts to get help, and a police officer chases after the group, ending with the officer's (presumed) death.
 As the three argue about the escape plan, Steve shoots and kills Rafe and Mary, leaving only Steve, Sam and Alex.
 Steve tells Sam that he would rather have himself, Sam and Alex dead than apart, and then proceeds to rape Sam.
 Some time after, Sam, lying next to a sleeping Steve, proceeds to make her getaway with Alex.
-As she is about to escape, however, she returns to the still sleeping Steve, grabs his gun and kills him.
+As she is about to escape, however, she returns to the still-sleeping Steve, grabs his gun and kills him.

 The next morning, she and Alex drive back to Chicago.
 Tired and panicked from her ordeal, she contacts Richard Elliot, who gets her an attorney, and instructs Sam to tell everyone she was raped by Steve and later killed him in self-defense.
 Despite an assistant District Attorney's suspicions that Sam is lying, Elliot, through his close friendship with highly placed city officials, manages to get Steve's death listed as a justifiable homicide, thus ending Sam's legal troubles.
-In "Somebody To Love", Alex tells Sam he saw her shoot Steve to death.
+In "Somebody To Love", Alex tells Sam he saw her shoot Steve dead.